Passover or Easter - which should I celebrate?

 Here’s the clincher

-When studying the New Testament accounts of Passover observance, we see that Jesus Himself, who obeyed God the Father perfectly and never sinned or followed the traditions of the Jews, kept the domestic Passover meal at the beginning of the 14th of Nisan, Thursday evening, with His disciples.
-The 14th of Nisan extended from sundown Thursday to Friday sundown at dusk.
-By that time it was Jewish practice to not only have a domestic Passover followed by a temple Passover sacrifice also in which lambs were slain late in the afternoon but still on Nisan 14 and were eaten then on Nisan 15.
-This is where the celebrating of both Passover and commemorating the exodus by the Jews was erroneously combined into one event and they called it the Passover.
+By 30 - 33AD it was Jewish practice to not only have a domestic Passover followed by a temple Passover sacrifice also in which lambs were slain late in the afternoon but still on Nisan 14 and were eaten then on Nisan 15.
+This is where the celebrating of both Passover and commemorating the exodus by the Jews was erroneously combined into one event and they called the whole thing Passover.
 Despite the fact that there is no command from God anywhere to support a temple Passover sacrifice, this practice became a national tradition among the Jews.
-This deviation from the commands of God completely overlooks the separate meanings of the Passover and the Feast of
+This deviation from the commands of God completely overlooks the separate meanings of the Passover and the Feast of Unleavened bread which commemorates the Exodus.

 And although the destruction of the temple in 70AD ended the temple sacrifice of the lambs, the tradition of a Nisan 15 passover did not die.
 Today most Jews believe that the 15th day of the first month is the day God set aside for the Passover.
-How can they believe that when scripture clearly says otherwise?
-They also ignore over 300 prophecies in the Old Testament that foretold the coming of the Messiah and still don’t believe Jesus came the first time.
+How can they believe that when scripture clearly states otherwise?
+They also ignore over 300 prophecies in the Old Testament that foretold the coming of the Messiah that ALL came true, and still don’t believe Jesus came the first time.
 God commanded that the Passover be observed at the beginning of the 14th day; not at the end of the 14th day or the beginning of the 15th day.

 And, if Jesus and His disciples were the only ones who held the Passover meal (called the last supper) at the time specified in the Old testament by Yahweh (see Exodus 12 and Numbers 9) , at the beginning of Nisan 14, how do we justify that He was the Passover lamb which was supposed to have been slain at the BEGINNING of Nisan 14 instead of at the end which had become the erroneous Jewish practice?